KillerShoaib/BanglaYoutubeTranscribe/README.md

 ![Image](https://github.com/user-attachments/assets/d20294f8-fdcc-41a7-a0a1-7a701c83056f)

 This project aims to automate all the youtube videos of bangla youtuber.
-For demonstration I've chosen Rakibul Islam utub chanel who is the most influencial AI content creator in Bangla.
+For demonstration I've chosen Rakibul Hasan utub chanel who is the most influencial AI content creator in Bangla.
 But this project can be run for any bangla youtuber.

 # Motivation Behind This Project